zoot101/dehydrated-hook-luadns/README.md

 To install the package download the latest package from the relases page [HERE](https://github.com/zoot101/dehydrated-hook-luadns/releases)

-Note this has only been tested on Debian Bookworm and Trixie as of the time of writing, but it should work on other Debian based distros also.
-Then continue from the [Dehydrated Config Section](#dehydrated-config-settings) section below.
+Note this has only been tested on Debian Bookworm and Trixie as of the time of writing, but it should work on other Debian based distros also, since the dependencies are very simple.

+Then, continue from the [Dehydrated Config Section](#dehydrated-config-settings) section below.

 ```bash
 sudo apt install ./dehydrated-hook-luadns_0.8.8-1_amd64.deb